Some Frequently Asked Questions

 Do you use flash?
 We don't want the ceremony to be disturbed.

-I use silent shuttered cameras (..there’s no click) during the ceremony, and flash where needed at your reception and evening party, and even then I'll mostly make pictures using the available light.
-I currently click with quality small, light, unobtrusive cameras (digital Fuji rangefinders for anyone interested..).
-Your guests may have larger cameras than me!
+I use silent, click free cameras during the ceremony, and flash where needed at your reception and evening party.
+Even then I'll mostly make pictures using the available light.

 What do you wear to weddings?

 Usually a suit or jacket and trousers as it's the best way to blend in.
-Please say if you're having a themed wedding and asking your guests to dress in a particular way (it does happen) - you'd probably not want me to be the only person not dressed for a Sixties party, or in black tie?
+Please say if you're having a themed wedding and asking your guests to dress in a particular way (it does happen) - you'd probably not want me to be the only person not dressed up, or down.

 travel and accommodation costs - What if we asked you to photograph our, Welsh, Cornish, Lake District or Scottish wedding?